Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Fibrant resolutions for Hopf -cobimodules

 \end{defi}

 \begin{lmm} As a graded cobimodule, $W_{l}M$ is the cofree $(W_{l}\calP, W_{l}\calQ)$-cobimodule generated by the sequence $\Prim(W_{l}M)$, i.e.:

 \end{lmm}

-\begin{proof} An element in the cofree cobimodule object is an application $\omega$ mapping a leveled tree with section to a decoration of the vertices on the main vertices (resp. below and above the main section) by elements in $\Prim(W_{l}M)$ (resp. by elements in $\Prim(W_{l}\calP)$ and $\Prim(W_{l}\calQ)$):
+\begin{proof} An element in the cofree cobimodule object is a map $\omega$ mapping a leveled tree with section to a decoration of the vertices on the main vertices (resp. below and above the main section) by elements in $\Prim(W_{l}M)$ (resp. by elements in $\Prim(W_{l}\calP)$ and $\Prim(W_{l}\calQ)$):